inikishev/torchzero/README.md

 A wrapper for [fast-cma-es](https://github.com/dietmarwo/fast-cma-es), which implements various gradient free algorithms.
 Notably it includes [BITEOPT](https://github.com/avaneev/biteopt) which seems to have very good performance in benchmarks.

+# Roadmap

+**Things I will add/change soon:**

+* Gauss-Newton and other NNLS methods.

+* PSGD variants.
+This is a very strong method and competitive with SOAP, but I don't have a good understanding of how it works, which is why I haven't worked on this.
+I might take code from the official implementation <https://github.com/lixilinx/psgd_torch/blob/master/psgd.py> in the meantime.

+* Loss transforms such as sqrt(objective), this makes a homogenized problem which might be easier than the original problem. <https://arxiv.org/pdf/2306.17683> for an example.

+* Trust region will be reworked, I am working out on how to structure it.
+QN currently uses Steihaug CG simply because I haven't implemented other trust region methods, but they will be added once I figure out a good trust region API.

+**Longer term additions:**

+* Constrained and structured optimization, e.g. minimize difference of two functions, or min-max problems.
+I am not as familiar with those and don't have good uses for them, however that does fit in really well with torchzero API.

+* Gradient free methods and global methods.
+I can think of a few ways they can be "modularized", but it is more tricky than gradient-based methods, and I will only do that if I figure out some really good way to do it.

+* I am working on docs and a good set of examples, this one just takes time and hopefully will get done over time...

 # License

 This project is licensed under the MIT License